 The village was the scene of another moral tale by Legh Richmond, curate of St Mary's church.
 This time the subject was Jane Squibb, the Young Cottager, who attended Richmond's Bible class.
 One exercise he set was for the children to read the inscriptions on the headstones in the churchyard to see what insights they could be gain.
 Discerning a greater spiritual awareness in Jane, he tells her story as she also falls victim to the scourge of tuberculosis at the tragically early age of fifteen.
 She is buried close to the east wall of the church, the headstone naming her simply as Little Jane.
 There is a memorial brass to Richmond on the south wall of the church, recording his ministry as curate-in-charge from 1797 to 1805 and the wide circulation of his writings.

-In Castle Street, just set back from the Esplanade, is the little house where William Carey (1761-1834) spent his last days before leaving his homeland forever.
+In Castle Street, just behind the Esplanade, is the little house where William Carey (1761-1834) spent his last days before leaving his homeland forever.

 The pioneer missionary had left his home in Leicester with his eldest son to join a ship for India, but confusion over money with the newly formed Baptist Missionary Society meant that the fleet sailed without him.
 However, the delay enabled him to return home and persuade his reluctant wife and their other children to join him.
 They all sailed a few weeks later in June 1793.
 Dorothy Carey had never felt her husband's call to missionary work and her time in India was marred by severe physical and mental ill health.